rwrcooper/Climate-Model-Comparisons/README.md

 ### Slope plots

 For the slope plot a linear model was produced for each grid cell for the values of annual maximum temperature from years 2000 to 2100.
 The slope (trend) for each grid-cell is shown for each available model.
-The same colour scheme is used for each model for comparrison.
+The same colour scheme is used for each model for comparison.
 This is displayed next to a time-mean of the metric for each gridcell over the years 1981 to 2010.
-The script **slope_plots_cordex.py** was used for to produce the plots for this analysis.
+The script **slope_plots_cordex.py** was used to produce the plots for this analysis.

 ![tasmax_yearmax_slope](https://user-images.githubusercontent.com/48542067/132932534-7c76211c-7b65-490a-a8d5-e5eb063782e7.png)